SlaterJamesSmith/epicodus-bootcamp/README.md

 ## Description

-A front-end site design for a cowork space.
+A front-end site design for a film-production cowork space.

 ## Design Process

-### I. Research & References
+### I. Direction, Research & References

-Add information.
+#### Aesthetic Qualities

+1. Modern Design

+    - Non-traditional and asymmetrical layouts
+    - Bold or assertive visual elements
+    - Clean-cut typefaces

+2. Primary Color Relationships (e.g. RGB or CMYK)

+    - Representation of primary archetypal professions or fields
+    - Association with color theory to represent limitless variation of hybrid archetypes

+3. Functional Luxury

+    - Full spectrum of related styles and design elements for each key profession class
+    - Elements / content embody abundance of class-oriented sophistication

+4. Lively / Funky Character

+    - Motley crew of fun and vibrant personalities
+    - Welcoming and accessible community

 ### II.
 Sketches